rnd195/marp-community-themes/README.md

 # 2. Installation / Usage

+This section shows how to install or use Marp themes.

+After clicking the "Download" button on any theme's page, your browser likely loads the `.css` file instead of downloading it.
+You can either locally save the `.css` file using `Ctrl + S` or you may copy the URL for further use (see below).

 ## 2.1 Marp for VS Code Extension

 1. Open Settings in VSCode (`Ctrl + ,`)